 The median household income in Arizona is $48,510, which is $3,740 less than what the average household in the nation is earning.
 Owner-occupied homes throughout the nation are valued at an about$176,700, which is higher than the average of $165,100 in Arizona.

-Several factors are considered when insurance providers decide on the cost of a home insurance policy.
+Several factors are considered when insurance providers decide on the cost of homeowners insurance policies.
 Your provider may look at unique characteristics of your home and neighborhood when determining your premium, such as the cost of building a home in your area, the area’s crime rates and other statistics, the size of your home, and the year it was built.
-Your credit score may also be taken into account.
+Your credit score may also be taken into account when the premium is set for your home insurance policy.

 Insurance premiums will also take into account how likely your home is to be damaged by floods, tornadoes, earthquakes, or other environmental factors.
 The more common these environmental anomalies are in your area, the more liability is put on the insurance company to insure your home.
 To compensate for this extra risk, your provider is likely to raise your premium if you live in a flood plain, for example, or an area prone to earthquakes, tornadoes, or hurricanes.

-Additional property characteristics, like swimming pools and guest homes, will also affect insurance premiums.
+Additional property characteristics, like swimming pools (referred to in the insurance industry as “attractive nuisances”) and guest homes, will also affect insurance premiums.
 Fortunately, installing home and property protection devices like motion-sensor lights, security systems, and surveillance cameras can lower your homeowners insurance rates in many cases.

 The majority of Arizona home insurance companies have multiple coverage options to pick between; here are a couple of those options: